 Washinomiya Kawazu Zakura

 The heavenly cherry blossoms in this post are in the Washinomiya area of Kuki City, Saitama Prefecture.
-Beside Washinomiya Shrine of anime Lucky Star fame.
+Beside Washinomiya Shrine of anime Lucky Star fame (circled green in the map photo in access).
 They could win a scenery award!
 They bloom along the Aogebori River¹ from the end of February to early March.
 Starting from Washinomiya Shrine the Kuki Kawazuzakura stretch for about two and a half kilometers south to the Tohoku train tracks in the Koguki area.
 There are approximately 335 trees along the 2.5 kilometers.
-The best time to see them is the end of the first week of March.
+The best time to see them in 2021 is the end of the first week of March.
+Thankfully Kuki City post updates about the bloom, so you can check the prime viewing period live annually:

 ¹Aogebori River is also called Aogehori River.
 There is very little in English online about “Aogebori” or “Washinomiya” early blooming cherry blossoms.
 However, if you are looking for stock photos you can find some by searching Aoi Horikawa cherry blossoms!!
 Automatic translation at its finest!

 There are areas where they bloom with rapeseed.
-However, this year rapeseed seems to be late to bloom in Saitama.
-I also found quite a few daffodil on walk.
+In 2021, the rapeseed was to late to bloom in Saitama, but in 2022 they were blooming beautifully at the same time as the kawazu.
+I also found quite a few daffodil on the walk.
 Please note that the North end of the walk there are barriers so you can’t go down on the embankment to take photos.
 However, further south there is an area without barriers.
 Its just by the water pipe too, so you can get a pretty photo from down on the riverside.

 By car: the nearest interchange is “Kuki” on the Tohoku Expressway.
 The problem is parking.
 I noticed a free car park on route 410.
 It said it was free for anyone shopping in the area, but please do read the signs yourself.
 And park at your own risk.
 I did not use this car park myself as I had permission to use a car space at a place where I was shopping.
 To be honest, I would have been most comfortable using coin parking, but I couldn’t find any nearby.